Julio Rodríguez: International career

-Rodríguez played for the Dominican Republic national team in the 2020 Summer Olympics and 2023 World Baseball Classic.
+Rodríguez played for the Dominican Republic national team in the 2020 Summer Olympics and in the World Baseball Classic (WBC).
 He also played in two qualifying tournaments in 2021 before the Olympics.
 He hit 11-for-24 in the Americas qualifying tournament, with two home runs against Venezuela and later had a game-winning RBI single against Canada.
 Dominican manager Hector Borg called Rodríguez the best player at the tournament.
 Rodríguez was 1-for-10 as the Dominicans won all three games of the final qualifying tournament in Puebla, Mexico.

 Rodríguez was one of the top hitters at the Olympics, held in Tokyo in 2021.
 He hit .417 with a 1.069 on-base plus slugging in 6 games, tying for third in total bases in the tournament.
 In the bronze medal game, he hit a two-run home run in the first inning, adding a double, walk, and hit by pitch to help defeat South Korea 10–6 and win his country's first medal in baseball.
 After the game, Rodríguez said, "We as Dominicans are characterized by baseball.
-So being here right now is very special, being able to win a medal for the country… It really means the world to me."
+So being here right now is very special, being able to win a medal for the country...
+It really means the world to me."

-Rodríguez and his country were not as successful against tougher competition in the 2023 World Baseball Classic.
+Rodríguez and his country were not as successful against tougher competition in the 2023 WBC.
 In four games, he went 5-for-18 with one double and nine strikeouts.
-He managed just one single and three strikeouts as the Dominican Republic lost an elimination game against Puerto Rico on March 15.
+He hit a single and struck out three times in an elimination game loss to Puerto Rico on March 15.
 In that game, he misplayed a line drive hit by Francisco Lindor, allowing Lindor to score on the play.
-Rodríguez later threw an outfield assist, throwing out Kiké Hernandez at third base from deep right field.
+Rodríguez later had an outfield assist, throwing out Kiké Hernandez at third base from deep right field.

+In the 2026 WBC, Rodríguez hit a home run against Nicaragua.
+He robbed a potential Aaron Judge home run in a semifinal loss to the United States.
+In five games, Rodríguez hit .176 with three walks.